Patients and Families

 Email [email protected] or send a WhatsApp message to +1 913-558-1879 for support gathering the information for your L.I.F.E.
 Award request.

 Step 3: Complete your application between January 1-31 or July 1-31, 2024 – If steps 1 and 2 are done, you are ready to apply.
 Return to this page to complete your application by clicking the link that will appear below starting January 1, 2024.
 You will be notified within 2 business days whether your application is being submitted to the Committee for review in early February or if your application is incomplete.

 - By February 28 (for the January grant cycle) or August 31 (for the July grant cycle), you will be notified of the Committee’s decision.

 - There are no guarantees that a request will be granted.

-- Payment for the item or service to be purchased will be paid directly to the vendor by the IFOPA.
-In order to complete international purchases, some assistance may be necessary from the applicant to coordinate payment with local vendors.
+- Payment for the item, service or tuition will be paid directly to the vendor.
+In order to complete international purchases, assistance may be necessary from the applicant to coordinate payment with local vendors.

 About the Harold & Elaine Kaplan Quality of L.I.F.E.
 Award

 |Fred Kaplan, MD and Tina Bales Kaplan, MD|

 In February 2019, Dr. Frederick S. Kaplan, Isaac and Rose Nassau Professor of Orthopaedic Molecular Medicine at The University of Pennsylvania and Co-Director of the Center for Research in FOP and Related Disorders, donated the monetary prize he received when he was awarded The Grand Hamdan International Award in Medicine to the IFOPA Quality of L.I.F.E.
 Awards Program.
 The gift was made in memory of his beloved parents, Harold & Elaine Kaplan.